HenSch90/SiD/Modul-B1_Geschlecht.md

 in:

-q: Alles in allem: Wie zufrieden sind Sie insgesamt mit der derzeitigen Arbeitsteilung zwischen Ihnen und Ihrem/Ihrer Partner\*in in Ihrem Haushalt?
+q: Alles in allem: Wie zufrieden sind Sie mit der derzeitigen Arbeitsteilung zwischen Ihnen und Ihrem/Ihrer Partner\*in in Ihrem Haushalt?

 is: